Become a Vendor at Goat Expo Value Added Vendor Day & Trade Show

 - Flexible Booth Sizes – Offer different pricing tiers for small, medium, and large vendors.

-- Large Equipment vendors (20’X20′) $165 (does not include table and chairs) more space available per request
+- Large Equipment vendors (20’X20′) $125 (does not include table and chairs) more space available per request (electric is an additional $30.)

 - Electric Hook up $30.